netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    IP address that falls outside of the range of addresses of the previous user-group.

-   This document does not make any assumption about how groups are defined.
+   This document does not make any assumption about how user groups are defined.
 Such considerations are deployment specific and are out of scope.
 However, and for illustration purposes, {{ug-example}} shows an example of how user-group definitions may be characterized.
 User- groups may share several common criteria.
 That is, user-group criteria are not mutually exclusive.
 For example, the policy criteria of user-groups R&D Regular and R&D BYOD may share the same